 - Search for goods and services that you sell

 - If you find those, the Government could be a potential client for you.

-- The Office of Small and Medium Enterprises (OSME) supports smaller businesses in understanding the procurement process.
+- Supports smaller and diverse businesses in understanding the procurement process.

 - Provides advice and tips on how to sell to the Government.

 - Works to reduce barriers to ensure fairness in the process.